everx-labs/sdk-samples/demo/exchange/README.md

-# Integrate EVER OS into exchange backend
+# Integrate Everscale into exchange backend

 In this example we demonstrate how to integrate EVER OS into an exchange backend.